thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

         d\.
 On the next page, provide the property values, according to the table above.
 No further changes are required, so press "Next" until the final page, then "Finish" and then "Close".

         !!! success
             ℹ️ &nbsp; You have successfully imported the objects required for the solution into FileNet Content Manager.
-Next, [import the Business Automation Application into IBM Business Automation Navigator](#deploy-integrate-6).
+Next, proceed to [Import the Business Automation Application into IBM Business Automation Navigator](#deploy-integrate-6).

     ### Prepare a shared environment for labs (*OPTIONAL*)